zhenyulin/Hangman/README.md

  * Use Redux, Immutable as isomorphic state management on both client and server
  * Use Socket.io to streamline client/server data communication
  * CI/CD `GitHub -> CircleCI -> Docker Image -> Private Docker Host`
- * Database such as Mongo can be connected to store state data

 ## Serve